 |Start here if you are new to OpenWrt.
 Find out how to upgrade the firmware your home router to use OpenWrt and make your network at home much better.
 Read more...||Start here if you already have OpenWrt running on your router.
 OpenWrt has hundreds of optional packages that give you VPNs, VLANs, and other capabilities.
 Read more...||Start here if you want to create custom builds of OpenWrt or contribute to its development.
 There are a large number of tools that make the development easy.
 Read more...|

 The three guides above (Newcomer, User, and Developer Guides) have links to virtually all the information about OpenWrt.
-You can also use the Search function from any wiki page, or work your way through the complete listing of documentation pages shown below.
+You can also use the general Search function from any wiki page (see upper right corner), or use the search form below to search only in the documentation section of this wiki, or work your way through the complete listing of documentation pages shown below.